-Any DT series throttle you plug in to your LocoNet system will update its fast clock time and rate to be synchronized to the rest of the system a couple of seconds after it is connected to LocoNet.
+Any DT series throttle (including your DT400) that is plugged in to your LocoNet system will update its fast clock time and rate to be synchronized to the rest of the system a couple of seconds after it is connected to LocoNet.

-Each DT300 can be set up with its an alarm.
-When the current fast clock time matches the private alarm time set in any DT300, then that DT300 will beep and flash the message "Alarm" to indicate that the alarm time has elapsed.
+Each DT400 can be set up with an alarm.
+When the current fast clock time matches the private alarm time set in any DT400, then that DT400 will beep and flash the message "Alarm" to indicate that the alarm time has elapsed.

 The fast clock rate for the fast clock is user selectable from 1:1 to 100:1 in steps of 1.
-The most popular range of values is 4:1 to 8:1.
+The most popular range of values are 4:1 to 8:1.